cs100/template-labx-valgrind/README.md

 ```

 ### Illegal frees
 Memcheck will also track the memory that has been deallocated so if you try to re-deallocate memory (as in a double free) it will catch that and report it to you.
-Consider the following program:
+Consider the following program (doubleFree.cpp):
 ```
 int main() {
     int *p = new int(10);